This page was updated on 19 February 2021

 Are campuses open and can I come on to campus to study?

-At Alert Level 1 our Auckland, Wellington, Petone and Porirua campuses, including libraries and cafeterias, are open.
+At Alert Levels 1 and 2, our Wellington, Petone and Porirua campuses, including libraries and cafeterias, are open.

 You must sign-in to campus when you arrive.